Rethinking the Workplace: How Are We Going to Use the Future Office?

 If we filter our own survey results to Vancouver-based companies the results are no different.
 Respondents consisted of C-Suite Executives and middle-managers in organizations large and small, locally and globally-based, of all industries.
 Our key findings speak for themselves:

-- In order to stay relevant, organizations will need to allow staff to have the option to work from home or the office
+- In order to stay relevant, organizations will need to prepare for the future by allowing their staff to have the option to work from home or the office

 - The speed of development in technology to support remote work will quintuple